inesiscosta/CountryColours/README.md

 # CountryColours
-A Website for a Painting Business called Country Colours - Computer Science (High-Level) Internal Assessment as part of the International Baccalaureate Diploma
+A Website made for a Painting Business based in Bermuda called Country Colours for my Computer Science (High-Level) Internal Assessment as part of the International Baccalaureate Diploma

 Made using Node.js connected to a database in phpmyAdmin any "Secrets" as in have obviously been changed for security purposes but kept in for illustrative purposes.
 This project won't run as is, node and the appropriate packages/modules should be installed.